ICICLE Overview

 Google Colab

-Google Colab is a great platform to start experimenting with ICICLE instantly.
-It offers free access to NVIDIA T4 GPUs, which are more than sufficient for experimenting and prototyping with ICICLE.
+Google Colab is a great way to start experimenting with ICICLE right away.
+It provides free access to NVIDIA T4 GPUs—sufficient enough for prototyping and exploring ICICLE’s capabilities.

 For a detailed guide on setting up Google Colab with ICICLE, refer to this article.